Skip to main content

 HOA Board Member Responsibilities

 An HOA board of directors has a fiduciary duty to use its authority for the good of the community.
-Board members must prioritize the needs of residents above their own, exercising ethical practices, integrity, transparency, loyalty, and care in all decision-making.
+In order to prevent allegations of HOA board corruption, board members must prioritize the needs of residents above their own, exercising ethical practices, integrity, transparency, loyalty, and care in all decision-making.

 While each board position has specific duties related to that role, it’s the responsibility of all board members to: